 This is not quite as visually appealing to the reader, but you can trust that it will always appear the same.

 When using text links, make them stand out by making them bold or perhaps a different colour and always leaving the link underlined, which your email recipients will immediately recognize as a link.

 Want to make one social media shine over others?

 Consider scheduling banner blocks for your social media.
 This is a great way to promote a specific social media page.

 For example, promote your LinkedIn page one week and your Twitter page the next.
 You can also use this to promote a specific social media campaign, post, or hashtag.

 These images can be much bigger than the typical social media icon, but be careful not to make them too big for mobile devices (320px is the recommended max width).

 Don’t overload your signature with 10 different social media outlets that you use, focus on the top 3 that will interest the people who you email.

-Placing large icons is also something to avoid, Not only will it change the way that your emails appear on mobile devices but it will also make you look unprofessional.
+Placing large icons is also something to avoid, Not only will it change how your emails appear on mobile devices, but it will also make you look unprofessional.